DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/ui/server_side_sessions/_index.md

 ### Data stored server-side

 The data stored for the user session is the data contained in the ASP.NET Core *AuthenticationTicket* class.
+This includes all claims and the *AuthenticationProperties.Items* collection.
+The *Items* can be used to store any custom (string) data.
+The *AuthenticationProperties* is included in the call to *SignInAsync* that establishes the user session in the UI code.

-This data will be serialized and protected using ASP.NET Core's [data protection]({{<ref "/deployment/data_protection">}}) feature so as to protect any user PII.
+This data will be serialized and protected using ASP.NET Core's [data protection]({{<ref "/deployment/data_protection">}}) feature to protect any user PII from being directly readable in the data store.
-Some of the values from the user's session are extracted and used as indices in the store so that specific sessions can be queried.
+To allow querying some of the values from the user's session are extracted and used as indices in the store.
 These values are the user's:

 * subject identifier (the *sub* claim value)
 * session identifier (the *sid* claim value)